 Traffic bypasses DoS protection checks for exceptions specified in DoS bypass rules.
-Traffic related to DoS checks isn't offloaded to FastPath.
+DoS checks aren't offloaded to FastPath.

-SlowPath checks IP addresses based on the advanced threat protection (ATP) database.
-If Sophos Firewall is configured as the DNS server, SlowPath also checks the domain names with the ATP database.
-If it finds the IP addresses or domain names in the database, it takes the action specified in the ATP module.
+SlowPath checks IP addresses based on the Advanced Threat Protection (ATP) database.
+If Sophos Firewall is configured as the DNS server, SlowPath checks the domain names with the ATP database.
+If it finds the IP addresses or domain names in the database, it takes action specified in the ATP module.

 SlowPath looks up the following rules and parameters matching the traffic criteria:

 The packet is tagged with the matching SD-WAN route for processing later in the flow.
 The SD-WAN route determines the destination interface based on the specified gateway.

 After the application module in the DPI engine identifies the application, SlowPath matches an SD-WAN route for subsequent connections to the same application.

 Route lookup also identifies system-destined traffic.

 SlowPath matches firewall rules based on the following traffic criteria: